AI Agents in B2B Customer Support

 What this enables is moving from generic explanations ("Here's how pricing works generally") to account-specific diagnosis ("Here's why YOUR pricing shows this value: your account is on tier X with setting Y, which activates logic Z from our pricing rules").

-• Salesforce: Current case details and full chatter history
+- Salesforce: Current case details, account info, subscription status and full chatter history

-What this enables: Engineers immediately see comprehensive context - similar cases, related bugs, account history, troubleshooting guides - without manual hunting across five systems.
+What this enables: More mundane work handled by AI (e.g. refund inquiries), and when escalated to customer support, the human agents immediately sees comprehensive context without manual hunting across various systems.
 The orchestration happens in seconds, even for long-running cases with hundreds of Salesforce chatter messages that cause API timeouts in simpler systems.

-This eliminates the "let me check five systems and get back to you" workflow.
+This eliminates the "let me check and get back to you" workflow.
 Engineers have contextual intelligence at case open, not after investigation cycles.

-The technical capability: Flexible agent builders allowing creation of niche, specific agents for various workflows beyond pre-built templates.
+The technical capability: Flexible AI Agent builders allowing creation of niche, specific agents for various workflows beyond pre-built templates.

-How it works: Organizations can build specialized agents matching their unique operational needs:
+How it works: Organizations can build specialized agents matching their unique operational needs.
+For example, this could include:

-1. Reporting agents: Analyze historical case data for specific customers, apply filtering criteria (time period, issue category, resolution status), identify trend patterns, generate insights for quarterly business reviews.
-This means AI agents that executes analytical workflows on demand.
+- Reporting agents: Analyze historical case data for specific customers, apply filtering criteria (time period, issue category, resolution status), identify trend patterns, generate insights for quarterly business reviews.

-2. Log analysis agents: Read error logs from customer environments, identify root causes by correlating error patterns with known issues, automatically create Jira tickets with diagnostic context and relevant code references.
-The agent orchestrates across log parsing, error correlation, and ticket creation.
+- Log analysis agents: Read error logs from customer environments, identify root causes by correlating error patterns with known issues, automatically create Jira tickets with diagnostic context and relevant code references.

 What this enables: Support operations can build workflows matching their competitive advantages rather than conforming to vendor templates.
 Organizations explicitly identify simple chatbot experiences as deal-breakers - they need platforms for building custom orchestration.